dbsGen/SlimeRefresh/README.md

 How to use?
 ==================================================

 1,down the source from https://github.com/dbsGen/SlimeRefresh/

+- git : git clone ``` https://github.com/dbsGen/SlimeRefresh.git SlimeRefresh ```

 2,add all under SlimeRefresh/SlimeRefresh to your project.